AndresMpa/babylon/reactRedux/README.md

 main or root reducer into different files or variables easier to handle with, `combineReducers` is its name for redux, it'll help devs to split a giant reducer into smaller ones

+# Redux toolkit

+Redux toolkit is an interesting option to reduce the amount of boilerplate it owns several functionalities and features, including asynchronous queries "auto code", etc